3M3RY/dir2opus/README.md

 ### dir2opus

-dir2opus converts mp3, m4a, and wav files to the free open source Opus format.
+dir2opus converts mp3, m4a, m4b, wavpack, ape, ogg/vorbis, and wav files to the free open source Opus format.
 Opus files are about 20-25% smaller than mp3s with the same relative sound quality.
 Your mileage may vary.

 ### Installation
 Install with `sudo pip2 install dir2opus` and use with `dir2opus`.